Access Management

 ~~~~~~~~~~~~~~~~~~~~

-This chapter describes ways of improving coordination between roadway design and land use development patterns to improve transportation.
+This chapter describes ways of increase coordination between roadway design and land use development patterns to improve transportation system performance, including reduced congestion and accidents, and improved accessibility.

 Access Management is a term used by transportation professionals for coordination between roadway design and land use to improve transportation.
 It is defined as, “the process that provides access to land development while simultaneously preserving the flow of traffic on the surrounding road system in terms of safety, capacity, and speed.”
 (Access Management Website).